Skip to main content

 The Balanced Approach

 Many investors hold both metals.
 A common allocation is 80% gold, 20% silver - capturing gold's stability while maintaining some exposure to silver's growth potential.
 Adjust based on your risk tolerance and investment goals.
+For those building a portfolio towards financial independence, see our FIRE resources UK guide for retirement calculators and strategies.

 How to Start Investing in Precious Metals